julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 OracleException (0x80004005): ORA-12154: TNS:could not resolve the connect identifier specified]
 </pre>

--TNSNAMES.ORA is not in the ORACLE_HOME\NETWORK\ADMIN folder.
+- TNSNAMES.ORA is not in the ORACLE_HOME\NETWORK\ADMIN folder.
--ADDRESS_LIST may need to be used in TNSNAMES,ORA.
+- ADDRESS_LIST may need to be used in TNSNAMES.ORA.

 <br/>